Ophidia: Origins

 The origin of snakes remains an unresolved issue.
 There are two main hypotheses competing for acceptance.

 Burrowing lizard hypothesis

 There is fossil evidence to suggest that snakes may have evolved from burrowing lizards, such as the varanids (or a similar group) during the Cretaceous Period.
 An early fossil snake, Najash rionegrina, was a two-legged burrowing animal with a sacrum, and was fully terrestrial.
 One extant analog of these putative ancestors is the earless monitor Lanthanotus of Borneo (though it also is semiaquatic).
 Subterranean species evolved bodies streamlined for burrowing, and eventually lost their limbs.
 According to this hypothesis, features such as the transparent, fused eyelids (brille) and loss of external ears evolved to cope with fossorial difficulties, such as scratched corneas and dirt in the ears.
 Some primitive snakes are known to have possessed hindlimbs, but their pelvic bones lacked a direct connection to the vertebrae.
-These include fossil species like Haasiophis, Pachyrhachis and Eupodophis, which are slightly older than Najash.
+These include fossil species like Haasiophis, Pachyrhachis and Eupodophis.